daniel-a-fisch/daniel-a-fisch.github.io/_pages/reading-list.md

 - [Quanta Magazine](https://www.quantamagazine.org/): Great online magazine to follow current research topics in STEM subjects.
 Requires a little bit of previous subject exposure.
 - [538](https://projects.fivethirtyeight.com/): Interesting American news website with focus on [data](https://data.fivethirtyeight.com/).
 - [Atlas of Cafes](https://cafeatlas.org/): Ariel Rubinstein's Atlas of Cafes where one can think.
+- [An Introduction to Measure Theory](https://terrytao.wordpress.com/books/an-introduction-to-measure-theory/): A very good introduction to measure theory, which I used for self-study.
+A preliminary version is available online for free.

 ### Videos